 Types of elections

 Local elections are when voters choose council members, judges, mayors, and other local officials.
 Every region of a state has different dates for local elections.
-You can find your state and local election information.
+Find your state and local election information.

 Special elections happen when an unexpected event creates a need for a new person in an elected position.
-For example, there is a special election if someone dies or resigns or is removed from office.
+For example, there is a special election if someone dies, resigns, or is removed from office.

-The information on this page comes from the US government, Vote.org, and other trusted sources.
+The information on this page comes from USA.gov, vote.org, ACLU, and other trusted sources.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.